 Commercial Software Cloud-Based Integration of URBANopt

 This page provides documentation to support commercial software cloud-based integration of URBANopt™.
-The process is divided into multiple steps that include preparing URBANopt inputs and projects, setting up the cloud server, and finally retrieving outputs and reformatting them if necessary.
 Please note that this is only general guidance on scoping potential approaches and that each specific implementation will vary based on the use case, software architecture, etc. Guidance is NOT meant to be exhaustive, and the required approaches/steps/order of implementation can also vary substantially.
 Also, guidance may change in the future as URBANopt and supporting platform capabilities evolve.
 Please contact the URBANopt team for specific guidance/questions when scoping potential integration, as well as any recommendations for improving this documentation.

 URBANopt has a defined JSON Schema and supporting data files required to run an URBANopt analysis.
 If you have your own software and would like to integrate URBANopt, development efforts to Extract, Transform, and Load (ETL) URBANopt inputs and outputs should be taken into consideration and planned.
 Please see the section on preparing URBANopt Project Inputs via an Inputs Translator for guidance on this topic as well as Reading URBANopt Outputs via an Outputs Translator.